arifdevopstech/simple-python-app/README.md

 2. Navigate to CodeBuild

-3. Create a New Build Project
+3. Go to Create Project

 4. Project Configuration